Some fear death while others seek to understand it by walking between the realm of the living and the afterlife.

 Guiding Whispers (Level 3)

-You get your first ability when you take this subclass at level 3.
+You get your first feature when you take this subclass at level 3.

 You now have the guidance cantrip for free.
-Where this usually requires you to be able to touch the creature that you’re casting it on, for you it has a range of 60 feet!
+Even better, where this usually requires you to be able to touch the creature that you’re casting it on, for you it has a range of 60 feet!

-As far as support spells go, this is a fantastic one.
+As far as support spells go, this is a fantastic one to have in your arsenal.
 Giving your ally an extra d4 on an ability check can very easily make the difference between success and failure!

-This does work in combat and might sometimes be useful if your ally is planning something big that just HAS to hit.
+However, this does also work in combat and might sometimes be useful if your ally is planning something big that just HAS to succeed.
 Though your Bardic Inspiration will usually be enough in those situations (without costing you an action.)

 Still, having options is never a bad thing!